Robustly overfitting latents for flexible neural image compression: Analysis and Societal Impact

+In this section we perform additional experiments to get a better understanding of SGA+.
+An in-depth analysis shows the stability of each proposed method, followed by an experiment that expresses changes in the true R-D loss performance when one interpolates between functions.
+Further, we evaluate three-class rounding for each of our methods.
+Finally, we show how SGA+ for semi-multi-rate behavior improves the performance of its predecessor and we discuss the societal impact.
+Note, the results of the additional experiments are obtained from the model trained with $\lambda=0.0075$.

-\paragraph{Temperature sensitivity} Now that we have assessed the overall performance, we analyze the stability of each method.
-Table~\ref{tab:stability} represents the stability of $\atanh$ and the SGA+ methods, expressed in true R-D loss, for different $\tmax$ settings for the temperature schedule.
-As can be seen, the most optimal setting is with $\tmax=1$ for each of the SGA+ methods. $\operatorname{atanh}$ obtains equal loss for $\tmax \in [0.4, 0.5]$.
-In general, we find that the linear method of SGA+ is least sensitive to changes in $\tmax$ and has equal loss between $\tmax \in [0.7, 1]$.
+\paragraph{Temperature sensitivity} Table~\ref{tab:stability} represents the stability of $\atanh$ and the SGA+ methods, expressed in true R-D loss, for different $\tmax$ settings for the temperature schedule.
+As can be seen, the most optimal setting is around $\tmax=1$ for each of the methods.
+In the table we find that the linear function is least sensitive to changes in $\tmax$.
 To further examine the stability of the linear function compared to $\operatorname{atanh}$, we subtract the best $\tmax$, column-wise, from the linear and $\operatorname{atanh}$ of that column.
-We now see that the linear function is not only least sensitive to changes in $\tmax$, but overall varies little compared to the best $\tmax$ settings of the other methods.
-While the SSL has the largest drop in performance when reducing $\tmax$, it achieves the highest performance overall for higher values of $\tmax$.
+Also taking into account the sensitivity results of the one of \cite{yang2020improving} in Appendix~\ref{apd:B_temp_sensitivity} we find in general, that overall performance varies little compared to the best $\tmax$ settings of the other methods and has reasonable performance.
+While SSL has the largest drop in performance when reducing $\tmax$, it achieves the highest performance overall for higher values of $\tmax$.
+If there is no budget to tune the hyperparameter of SGA+, the linear version is the most robust choice.
+Further, we evaluated the necessity of tuning both the latents and hyper-latents.
+When only optimizing the latents with the linear approach for $\tmax=1$, we found a loss of $0.6234$.
+This is a difference of $0.0012$, which implies that optimizing the hyper-latent aids the final loss.